auth0/docs/articles/connections/enterprise/azure-active-directory.md

 <img src="https://cdn.auth0.com/docs/img/waad-1.png" style="width: 60%;  border: 2px solid #eee;" />

-Enter a subdomain, e.g.: **@@account.tenant@@** (this could be anything, does not have to match with Auth0 subdomain and it will be used in the next step).
+Enter a subdomain, e.g.: **${account.tenant}** (this could be anything, does not have to match with Auth0 subdomain and it will be used in the next step).
 Enter also your country and a friendly name for the organization.

 <img src="https://cdn.auth0.com/docs/img/waad-2.png" style="width: 60%;  border: 2px solid #eee;" />